 Online exams in select business courses* will be given in Drexel Blackboard LEARN and will require students to use two technologies to help ensure that no student has an unfair advantage.

 Students will use special software that limits or monitors access to websites, other software applications, and study materials during the exam.
 It is the student’s responsibility to know which additional resources (if any) are permitted during the exam and to stay within those guidelines.
 Exams should also be taken in a quiet environment that is free from distractions, noise, and interruptions.
 Exams should be taken only when a strong, reliable, and encrypted Internet connection is available (i.e. not an unencrypted public hotspot).

 Students are required to use a computer equipped with a webcam that will monitor and/or record them as they take the exam.
 This video can be reviewed later by the instructor to ensure integrity of the test.
 Violations of the testing restrictions or policy can affect the student’s exam score.

-The software is available for Windows or Macintosh computers, but it is not available for Chromebooks, iPads, or mobile devices.
+The software is available for Windows or Macintosh computers, but it is not currently available for Chromebooks, iPads, or other mobile devices.
 The actual proctoring system may change from term to term or course to course.
-Students should refer to the course syllabus and/or the course space on Blackboard for specific information and directions on the proctoring system being used in each course.
+Students should refer to the course syllabus and/or the course space on Blackboard for specific information and directions on the proctoring system being used in each class.

 Students who need accommodation for a disability which may impact the use of the above technologies should contact Drexel’s Office of Disability Resources.